gudrob/godot-ai-rpg/README.md

+Update 13.08.2024: The project now uses the Instruct format for LLMs.

 # Godot Voiced AI NPCs
-A prototype using meta's LLaMA 2 / 3 as NPC controller / diaglogue manager with microphone input and text to speech output in realtime.
+A prototype using meta's LLaMA 3 / 3.1 as NPC controller / diaglogue manager with microphone input and text to speech output in realtime.

 ### Conversation and Interaction Workflow
 The general workflow and tools for interaction with NPCS are intended to be the following: